nodemailer/nodemailer/README.md

 	    pass: "my.password"
 	}

-Nodemailer supports SSL support, with two big caveats:
+Nodemailer supports SSL support, with one big caveat:

   - You *must* be using nodejs v0.3+ and its TLS library
-  - You *must* use SSL from the beginning, not TLS/STARTTLS negotiation

-For example for Gmail use port `465` and server `smtp.gmail.com` (SSL) but not port `587` which is for STARTTLS and thus doesn't work.

 E-mail Message Fields
 --------------------